ToJupiter/quanlychungcu/frontend/FixPaymentScreen.md

 - We also need to enhance the buttons by giving them a logo.
 Some buttons are blank and without logo, some are duplicated (they lead to the same screen).
 These button errors happen in all screens.
 And also, there is a logic bug in the revenue calculation of the Dashboard code.
 It does not take into account the updated "Paid" revenue in the Payment screen.

 - Some buttons show its real logo when the layout is vertical and narrow.
-But when
+But when extending it to full screen, the logo disappeared.
+And also, add and change the README to explain how to run all of the code in this repository with easy to understand and short explanation and comments.